hyperspy/hyperspy-bundle/docs/verify.rst

    :alt: Entering the example code into the Qt Console
    :figwidth: 70%

-   Entering the example code into the Qt Console
+   Entering the example code into the Qt Console.

 Eventually, you should see a spectrum window and a small tool window for removing the background open (they may be stacked on top of each other;
 drag them out of the way, if so).
-If you click and drag on part of the spectrum display, HyperSpy will fit a Power Law to the signal within that region, and also show you a preview of the background-subtracted signal:
+If you click and drag on part of the spectrum display, HyperSpy will fit a Power Law to the signal within that region, and also show you a preview of the signal with the background subtracted:

 .. figure:: _static/bundle_test_bgremoval.gif
    :width: 100 %